 What this simply means in reality is that, searching for jobs vacancies in Nigeria has just become a lot easier and a drastic improvement to how it was done before.

 Today, March 1st 2018, Google has begun to recognize when Nigerian job-seekers are typing job search queries into Google Search, and will then highlight jobs that match the query.

 You can simply just type a job title on google.com were all the jobs posted by various job portals and company career websites relating to your keyword pops up in an organized manner like the picture below.

 You can also search based on just using “jobs in Nigeria”, where you can filter the jobs based on the states, cities, job fields and even job types.

 However, Google is not necessarily taking on the services of traditional job portals in Nigeria with this launch.
-Instead, it’s partnering with Job Portals like MyJobMag.Com and others to ensure that the Job contents are always available on their search engine as Google itself does not post jobs.
-To this end, Google has partnered with MyJobMag and other Job Portals to make this process a lot easier.
+Instead, it’s partnering with Job Portals such as ours and others to ensure that the Job contents are always available on their search engine as Google itself does not post jobs.
+To this end, we are proud to be a partner to achieving this same feat.